www.audiosignal.co.uk

 www.milleraudioresearch.com

-Paul Miller, a fellow Hi-Fi News contributor, is the UK’s pre-eminent technical reviewer.
+Paul Miller, editor of Hi-Fi News, is the UK’s pre-eminent technical reviewer.
 Within the audio industry he is almost as well known for the audio test solutions he has created, both for review and production line QC purposes, beginning with the original Jitter Analyser.
 You can learn more about this aspect of his work here.
-As far as I’m aware he was the first reviewer to hit on the, in retrospect, obvious but nonetheless inspired idea of publishing review measurements on his web site that had to be omitted from the printed version due to space restrictions.
-Although I review less than Paul, I plan to do the same.
+As far as I’m aware he was the first reviewer to hit on the, in retrospect, obvious but nonetheless inspired idea of publishing on his web site review measurements that had to be omitted from the printed version due to space restrictions.

 | Home | | Archive | | Biog | | Contact | | Freeware | | Gerzon archive | | Web words | | What’s new |